-- 1. Record a diffraction pattern of the GaAs substrate of the specimen provided to you (see Fig. 5).
+- 1. Record a diffraction pattern of the GaAs substrate of the specimen provided to you.
 Chose a camera length that allows at least three diffraction orders to be recorded on the CCD camera.
-Position the specimen relative to the SAA as shown in Fig. 6 (bottom-left). - 2.
+Position the specimen relative to the SAA as shown in Fig 6 (bottom-left). - 2.
 Using the same camera length, record a diffraction pattern of the layer on top of the GaAs substrate.
-Position the specimen relative to the SAA as shown in Fig. 6 (bottom-right). - 3.
-Measure the distance of at least eight diffraction spots closest to the non-diffracted beam by using the measure tool of the Image processing software.
-Think about the optimum way to do the measurement.
+Position the specimen relative to the SAA as shown in Fig 6 (bottom-right). - 3.
+Measure the distance of the four linearly independent reflections closest to the undiffracted beam.